Click the video below to find out about me

 The native flora & fauna of the wild hills and valleys of Exmoor in North Devon are my home and inspiration.
 I spend happy hours mixing rich colour palette’s sparked from a particular plant or season.

-I feed my imagination through studying the soulful art of Mary Fedden, Milton Avery and Paul Klee.
+I feed my imagination through studying the soulful art of Mary Fedden, Tessa Newcomb and Mark Hearld.

 Each moment in nature seems to be an unfolding story to me - I love the way bees explore each tube of red clover flowers with careful hand and tongue - magic moments.